 Measure detailed customer service metrics with Gorgias

-Along with providing all the tools and features you need to offer exceptional customer support, Gorgias' comprehensive customer support platform also makes it easy to track key customer service metrics:
+Along with providing all the tools and features you need to offer exceptional customer support, Gorgias' comprehensive support platform also makes it easy to evaluate customer service quality and track key customer service metrics:

 - Revenue statistics to see how customer support impacts your store's bottom line